microsoft/uprove-node-reference/doc/U-Prove_JSON_Framework.md

 ### Reusing U-Prove tokens

 A token can be presented multiple times to establish pseudonymous relationship with a Verifier.
 To insure that each presentation is fully unlinkable, a new token MUST be presented each time.

+### Minimizing tracking risks

+The cryptographic values of the U-Prove tokens (its public key and signature) are randomized to prevent user tracking.
+Care must however be taken to avoid introducing correlatable values in application-specific fields, especially in the always-disclosed Token Information field.
+It is RECOMMENDED to specify as much of the token "schema" into the Issuer parameters, to avoid the possibility of a rogue Issuer encoding special "tagging" values into a target User's tokens.

+As an example, an application-specific `xyz` property encoded into the Token Information field could be encoded as a numerical index referring to one of the possible values described in a `xyzValues` property encoded in the Issuer parameters' Specification field.

+The more is specified in the Issuer parameters, the less uniqueness can be maliciously encoded into a particular token.
+This applies to the attribute types and the order they appear in the token.
+Care must also be taken to prevent malicious Issuers from using a different set of Issuer parameters for a target User, which would make it trivial to track its tokens; conventional PKI certificate transparency techniques can be used in deployment to detect such attacks.